IsabekovTemirlan/30-days-js-coding-challenge/README.md

-## Welcome, this is 30 days coding challenge in JS.
+## Welcome, this is JS, CSS and HTML challenge.

 _______________________________________________